jthusm17/Winona/README.md

 # Winona
 Welcome to Winona and there are things here.
+Some fo which may

+interest you, or at the very least hold your attention for about 7 seconds...

 ## What kind of things?
 The best things you could imagine

-Below you will find info on those things, so go ahaead and take a look.
+Below you will find a **List** on those things, so go ahead and take a look.

   * [Bud King Ice Arena](https://github.com/jthusm17/Winona/blob/master/BudKingIceArena.md)